 As a result, most millennials don’t stay with their employers for more than 2 years, and just about everywhere you turn online these days, you’ll find millennials who have never faced serious headwinds outside of work in their entire lives recommending that you quit your job, become your own boss, and find your true self.
-And many of those articles will surely have resonated with you, just as they have with me (it’s no coincidence that 70% of Americans want to be self-employed).
+And many of those articles will surely have resonated with you, just as they have with me (it’s no coincidence that a majority of Americans want to be self-employed).

 Despite all of this, I want to offer a contrary counter-take: Don’t quit a job just because you don’t like it.

 Let’s unpack that.
 I am NOT recommending that you:

 - slog through a toxic work environment that is putting you in therapy and on meds.

 - avoid leaping into uncharted waters to challenge yourself with new responsibilities.

 - stop seeking more promising opportunities to move to.